JamieBort/routed-react-app-gh-pages/README.md

     </Routes>
 ```

-and
+and:

 ```
     // import { Route, Switch, Link } from "react-router-dom";
     import { Route, Routes, Link } from "react-router-dom";
 ```

-in the `App.js` file.
+to the `App.js` file.

+I also had to add this `import { HashRouter } from "react-router-dom";` to the `index.js` file.

 Otherwise I followed the tutorial without issues.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).